 African elephants don't get the title of the largest land animal just because they can.
-According to National Geographic, these gentle animals can average in 8.2 to 13 feet from head to toes.
+National Geographic reports these gentle animals can average 8.2 to 13 feet from head to toes.
 They also have weight to match.
-These elephants are between 5,000 to 14,000 pounds!
+These elephants are between 2.5 to 7 tons.

 African elephants are herbivores.

 Herbivores are animals that only eat plants.
 An elephant's diet consists of leaves, grasses, bark, shrubs, fruits, roots and twigs.
 Elephants are capable of devouring 600 pounds each day.
 To consume all that food, they spend 12 to 18 hours every day eating.